MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-mcs.md

 1. The third step is **Select action parameters**.
 This step ensures descriptive input and output names are selected such that Copilot is able to prefill it with information from user utterance and consume the output from the prompt action.

     1. In the **Input parameters** section, add the input variables that the prompt action needs to generate the response.
 These are the variables that you want to pass to the prompt action at runtime.
 You can add multiple input variables.
     1. In the **Output parameters** section, add the output variables that the prompt action generates.
 These are the variables that you want to receive from the prompt action at runtime.
-You can add multiple output variables.

 1. The fourth step is **Review and test**.
 This step presents the opportunity for a copilot developer to test the prompt plugin by side-loading it in the Copilot for Microsoft 365.
     1. To test the prompt plugin, select **Test action**.